Do you spend long periods sitting down?

 How: Sit tall.
 Lift up and lean over to the side into a lateral stretch with the top arm reaching over your head.
 Keep both sit bones grounded and relax your shoulders away from your ears.
-Return to center and repeat to other side.
+Return to the centre and repeat to another side.

-On second round, stay over to the side, keep your head down and reach your finger tips away from your head, palm towards the floor.
+On the second round, stay over to the side, keep your head down and reach your fingertips away from your head, palm towards the floor.
 Keep the hand reaching away until your fingertips are reaching toward the floor to find your upper trap stretch (keeping your head heavy)tr76hq1á 1.
-Then come back to center and repeat other side.
+Then come back to the centre and repeat for the other side.

 4. Hip Flexor Stretch plus Glute Activation